-A. All proposals must request a minimum of the equivalent of 10 full time AmeriCorps member positions.
-Volunteer Florida may consider funding for proposals who commit to increasing to 10 full time AmeriCorps member positions within a three year period.

-- B. Members must serve in a minimum of pairs at service locations. - C. The equivalent of a minimum of one full time equivalent (FTE) staff position is required for program management.
+- A. All proposals must request a minimum of the equivalent of 10 full time AmeriCorps member positions.
+Volunteer Florida may consider funding for proposals who commit to increasing to 10 full time AmeriCorps member positions within a three year period. - B. Members must serve in a minimum of pairs at service locations.

-D. Type of Award

-- I. New applicants (the applicant was not funded in the previous funding cycle) are eligible for cost reimbursement awards only. - II.
+- C. The equivalent of a minimum of one full time equivalent (FTE) staff position is required for program management. - D. Type of Award - I. New applicants (the applicant was not funded in the previous funding cycle) are eligible for cost reimbursement awards only. - II.
 Recompeting applicants (the applicant has completed one three year funding period and is applying for a new funding period), are eligible for fixed amount awards or cost reimbursement awards, pending Volunteer Florida approval. - III.
-Continuation applicants (the applicant received funding during the previous funding cycle), should continue their grant application in the current award status.

-E. Maximum Cost per Member Service Year (MSY)

-- I. The maximum allowable federal request is \$28,800 per member service year (MSY) for cost reimbursements grant applications and \$21,600 for Fixed Amount Awards. - II.
-Continuation applicants, as defined in application instructions, may apply for expansions dollars, MSY and/or members, up to the maximum allowable federal request. - III.
-New, continuation and recompete applications, as defined in the application instructions, may request match waiver funding (See NOFO, E.1.g.
-Clarification Information) - IV.
-Applicants applying for the maximum \$28,800 cost per MSY, should be aware of the associated match requirements. - V. Volunteer Florida reserves the right to reduce cost per MSY of applicant budgets to the individual competitive state/territory program cost of \$21,600 and/or deny/reduce match waiver funding requests. - F. The minimum required living allowance for full time members is \$16,502.
+Continuation applicants (the applicant received funding during the previous funding cycle), should continue their grant application in the current award status. - IV.
+Planning Grants Volunteer Florida reserves the right to offer a single year planning grant to applicants. - E. Maximum Cost per Member Service Year (MSY) - I. The maximum allowable federal request is \$28,800 per member service year (MSY) for Cost Reimbursements and for Fixed Amount grant applications.
+Volunteer Florida recommends that applicants apply for the individual competitive state/territory program cost of \$21,600 but will consider applicants requesting up to the maximum cost per member service year (MSY) of \$28,800. - Continuation applicants, as defined in application instructions, may apply for expansions - dollars, MSY and/or members, up to the maximum allowable federal request. - III.
+Applicants applying for a higher cost per MSY, should be aware of the associated match requirements. - IV.
+Volunteer Florida reserves the right to reduce cost per MSY of applicant budgets to the individual competitive state/territory program cost of \$21,600. - F. The minimum required living allowance for full time members is \$16,502.

-G. Match

-A first-time successful applicant is required to provide match funding at 24 percent for the first three-year funding period.
+- G. Match A first time successful applicant is required to provide match funding at 24 percent for the first three-year funding period.
 Overall grantee share of total program costs increases gradually beginning in year 4 to 50% by the tenth year of funding and any year thereafter.
-See cost reimbursement grants match requirements chart found on page 10 of the 2022 State and National Grants Notice of Funding Opportunity and 45 CFR §2521.60.

-- II.
-Applicants may request "FY 2022 Match replacement" and enter the dollar amount of match replacement your program would like to request.
-See E.1.g.
-Clarification Information on page 27 of the 2022 State and National Grants Notice of Funding Opportunity. - H. Applicants are required to meet the AmeriCorps evaluation requirements as identified in the 2022 State and National Grants Notice of Funding Opportunity. - I. Volunteer Florida's internal and external application review will align with the application review information criteria published on page 21 of the 2022 State and National Grants Notice of Funding Opportunity. - J. Note: Page 28, E.2.
-Review and Selection Process of the 2022 State and National Grants Notice of Funding Opportunity, refers to federal competition only. - K. Member Training Volunteer Florida requires the following four trainings be provided to members: CPR and first aid training, diversity and inclusion, citizenship and disaster preparedness and response.
-Funding source can be at entity's discretion. - L. New applicants must opt into an August 1, 2022 start date.
+See cost reimbursement grants match requirements chart found on page 10 of the 2022 State and National Grants Notice of Funding Opportunity and 45 CFR §2521.60. - H. Volunteer Florida's internal and external application review will align with the application review information criteria published on page 21 of the 2022 State and National Grants Notice of Funding Opportunity. - I. Note: Page 28, E.2.
+Review and Selection Process of the 2022 State and National Grants Notice of Funding Opportunity, refers to federal competition only. - J. Member Training Volunteer Florida requires the following four trainings be provided to members: CPR and first aid training, diversity and inclusion, citizenship and disaster preparedness and response.
+Funding source can be at entity's discretion. - K. New applicants must opt into an August 1, 2022 start date.